anothernode/exocortex-jekyll/the-good-stuff/human-factors.md

 ## Books

-- Andy Hunt, Pragmatic Thinking and Learning: Refactor Your Wetware
+- Hunt, A. 2008. _Pragmatic Thinking and Learning: Refactor Your Wetware_
-- Robert C. Martin, The Clean Coder: A Code of Conduct for Professional Programmers
+- Martin, R. 2011. _The Clean Coder: A Code of Conduct for Professional Programmers_
+- Martin, R. 2019. _Clean Agile: Back to Basics_
-- Gerald Weinberg, The Psychology of Computer Programming
+- Weinberg G. 2011. _The Psychology of Computer Programming_